tmeynier/hepha/README.md

 The task ressemble a realistic task in a warehouse like environment (e.g. a warehouse, a supermarket, a pharmacy, or even a greenhouse or a vineyard) where a robot would navigate in a an environment and use the robotic arm to place or take objects in or out of the warehouse like environment.
 For brievety consideration, this report will not discuss robot autonomous navigation in the warehouse environment as this does not necessarly require ML model (but don't take me wrong, in practice humanoid robots do use the policy for navigation as well).
 If you are curious, the robot base for navigating the robot looks like this:

 Now, in what follows we will assume the task to happen in a warehouse composed of drawers with objects to place or to remove from the drawers (but again you can generalize this task to many use cases, e.g. for a greenhouse it would be placing (seeding a plant) removing (harvesting a product) from a rack.
 Another example: in a supermarket it would be placing products in a rack (but not removing them since this is done by customers going in the supermarket).
 For simplicity I purposely chose not to focus on the upper part of the humanoid robot and not on the legs at the moment, an approach also used by Genesis AI (see video).

+All in all, the task description is:
+"Given a request to place or remove a product (we decide to use a foam cube for simplicity) in or from a warehouse (we use a stack of drawers to mimic wahreouse racks), the robot should move its body and arms to perform the user's requested task"

 CAD construction:
 Before building anything we construct a 3D model of the robot.
 This is required to validate the design, 3D print the robot and build the simulation environment (Mujoco and Isaac Sim).
 For this we use Fusion360: